edyau8/Mitchell_Coding_Challenge/README.md

 **GET** vehicles/{id}

 *get()*
+- Returns an array all Vehicle objects.

+*get(int Id)*
-- Returns all Vehicle objects or the Vehicle object associated with the given attributes.
+- Returns the Vehicle object with the given Id.

+*get(int Year, String Make, String Model)*
+- Returns an array of all Vehicle objects with the given attributes.
+If the user does not want to look for a certain Year, they can pass in -1.
+If the user does not want to look for a certain Make or Model, they can pass in null.

 2.
 **CREATE** vehicles

-*create()*
+*create(int Year, String Make, String Model)*
 - Creates a Vehicle object and inserts it into a list.
+All attributes must be provided.

 3.
 **UPDATE** vehicles

-*update()*
-- Updates either the year, make, and model, the make and model, or just the year of a Vehicle object given an identification number.

-*updateMake()*
-- Updates either the year and make, or just the make of a Vehicle object given an identification number.

-*updateModel()*
-- Updates either the year and model, or just the model of a Vehicle object given an identification number.
+*update(Vehicle V, int Year, String Make, String Model)*
+- Updates a Vehicle object with the given attributes.
+If the user does not want to update the Year, they can pass in -1.
+If the user does not want to update the Make or Model, they can pass in null.

 4.
 **DELETE** vehicles/{id}

 *delete()*
+- Removes all Vehicle objects.

+*delete(int Id)*
-- Removes all Vehicle objects or the Vehicle object associated with the identification number from the list.
+- Removes the Vehicle object with the given Id.